-Traveler's checks are increasingly rare and difficult to use.
+Traveler's checks are increasingly rare, difficult to use and not recommended.
 They generally must be cashed at a major bank, although in some countries, post offices also offer this service.
 You must have your passport with you.
 Most banks charge a fee for cashing the checks; it can vary widely.
 Before cashing a check, ASK what the fee is.